This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - If you find your puppy is constantly getting tangled in the leash or they’re wrapping it around your legs, the leash is likely too long.
 Wrap it around your hand a couple of times to decrease it’s length…or buy a shorter leash.

 - For a puppy that constantly chews on the leash, spray it with Tabasco sauce, bitter apple or one of many other pet-safe bitter-tasting sprays available to deter their chewing.
+We like using Grannick’s Bitter Apple Spray and find it works with most puppies (some actually like the bitter taste).

 How To Get Your Puppy Used To A Collar